come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 Now that you have your first layer of tests covered with tons of unit tests, what comes next are... more tests!
-You need to test the integration between all of your components, you need to go one level higher to test your application from the point of view of a real user, and you even need to go one level higher to test the interactions with other systems end-to-end.
+You need to test the integration between all of your components, then go one level higher to test your application from the point of view of a real user, and then go even higher to test the interactions with other systems end-to-end.

 To me, this is the biggest challenge, and designing a good process that keeps many bugs out of your system can be as difficult as designing the system